feleming/mav51/README.md

 - 🔭 Working on covert beacons to model advance threat actors.

-- 🌱 Researching on c2 channels; DNS over HTTPS.
+- 🌱 Researching on c2 channels; API Security; L2,L3 Pivoting.

 - ❓ Ask me about anything related to Infrastructure and cloud pentesting.